getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 “I can better concentrate.
 My computer distracts me.
 I will do all other things, but not listening.”.

 This is certainly true.
-As I am concerned I am not good at logistics.
+As far as I am concerned, I am not good at logistics.
 For me having all documents and notes in one little machine is a blessing.